AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 * **What went wrong?**
-As we can see, the effluent turbidiy did not vary a lot even though the increment function worked, after examining the data we found that the coagulant pump actually worked around its lowest speed, and the past research showed that our pump did not work well at that speed.
+As we can see, the effluent turbidity did not vary a lot even though the increment function worked, after examining the data we found that the coagulant pump actually worked around its lowest speed, and the past research showed that our pump did not work well at that speed.
 Therefore, for future experiments, we are going to set a higher intercept for the increment function, so the lowest rpm in our experiment now is 12.

 <div class="alert alert-block alert-danger">
 I get that pump speed is an issue here but I don't know why.
 What determined the rpms of your pumps?
 Why is 20 NTU a bad result?